ligato/docs/docs/user-guide/concepts.md

 ---

-## Key-Value Data Store
+## Key-Value data store

 !!!
 Note
-    KV database, KVDB, KV store and KV data store are terms used to define a data store or database of structured data objects.
+    KV database, KVDB, KV store and KV data store are terms that define a data store or database of structured data objects.
 We will use the term `KV data store` in the documentation.
-Agentctl commands, code, and code examples use `KVDB`.
+Agentctl commands, code and code examples use `KVDB`.

 You can employ an external KV data store for stateless CNF configuration management.
 The following lists several features you might find useful: